library(igraph)

 6.2 Two-Mode Data Structure

-Two-mode network data (also called bipartite network data) represent relationships between two distinct types of entities rather than ties among members of a single set.
+Two-mode network data represent relationships between two distinct types of entities rather than ties among members of a single set.
 Typical examples include individuals and organizations, students and courses, or authors and publications.
 Instead of being represented as a standard actor-by-actor adjacency matrix, two-mode networks are stored as an incidence matrix or biadjacency matrix, in which rows represent one type of node (e.g., individuals) and columns represent the other type (e.g., events or organizations).
 The entries in the matrix indicate whether a tie exists across the two sets—for instance, whether a person attended an event or belongs to an organization.
 This incidence matrix structure makes it possible to analyze affiliation patterns, shared participation, and broader forms of social or institutional embeddedness.

 Two-mode networks are especially useful for analyzing how connections emerge indirectly, for example, when two individuals are linked because they attend the same event or belong to the same organization.

-To illustrate methods tailored for two-mode networks, we will use the well-known Southern Women dataset (Davis, Gardner, and Gardner 2009).
+To illustrate methods tailored for two-mode networks, we will use the well-known Southern Women dataset (Davis et al. 2009).
 This classic dataset records the attendance patterns of 18 women at 14 social events in the American South, and has become a foundational example in network analysis.
 The network is included in the networkdata package and provides a canonical example of an affiliation (incidence) matrix suitable for demonstrating two-mode network methods and one-mode projections.
-The biadjacency matrix and can be obtained via as_biadjacency_matrix().
-This matrix is visualized in Figure 6.1.

 data("southern_women")